berkeley-scf/parallel-scf-2016/session2.md

 *mpich* are very common. *openMPI* is on the SCF and Savio, and we'll use that.

 In MPI programming, the same code runs on all the machines.
 This is called SPMD (single program, multiple data).
-As we saw a bit with the pbdR code, one invokes the same code (same program) multiple times, but the behavior of the code can be different based on querying the rank (ID) of the process.
+One invokes the same code (same program) multiple times, but the behavior of the code can be different based on querying the rank (ID) of the process.
 Since MPI operates in a distributed fashion, any transfer